PyxelM/alucinara/content/cosmology/darkness.md

 title: darkness
 tags:
   - darkness
-  - alucinara
   - cosmology
   - phenomena
 ---
 ## Overview
-Darkness is a form of energy used to give life to inanimate matter.
-It is vital in the existence of life and the soul.
-Without Darkness, a being cannot be alive, and without [alucinara](cosmology/alucinara.md), a being cannot be conscious.
-It can be stored within hydrocarbons, such as tar, amino acids, and other organic compounds.
-## The Soul
-'The Soul' is the term given to the phenomena of Darkness creating the thoughts, identity, and lived experience of a living being.
-Darkness is most volatile when stored within the body of living things, through amino acids and proteins, in which state it can assume control of the bodily vessel.
-It is most inert when stored in non-living hydrocarbons, such as naturally occurring tar or bitumen.
+Darkness is the physical manifestation of thought, allowing it to exist within the corporeal realms and outside of the [dreamscape](cosmology/dreamscape.md).
+Darkness is inertly stored within organic matter such as amino acids and hydrocarbons until it is exhausted, causing physical matter to act on the whim of thought.

+In the form of organic matter, darkness is stored within the bodies of living beings.
+It forms the content of the soul, allowing living beings to be conscious and take life.
+It is most efficient within organisms, where thought can easily be converted into the motion of a muscle or the activation of a neuron.
+Outside of an organism, such as in tar or coal, darkness is unable to be exhausted and so stays inert.